ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_manticoin.md

 * Customize your font color, size, and justification--do what you like with it!
 * Once you're satisfied, change the visibility of the Victory UI under **Properties -> Scene -> Visibility** to *Force Off*.

 Now, let's make a script called `DisplayUI` that makes the victory UI visible at the end of the game!
-We will drag this script on top of `VictoryUI` in the Heirarchy to make it its parent.
+We will drag this script on top of `VictoryUI` in the Hierarchy to make it its parent.

 Next, we have to hook up our UI to the Game Settings that knows if the game is over or not.